-- I will save enough money for our family of four to go to Disney for a week in March of 2023, by putting the money we save on dining out as much into a trip fund.
+- I will save enough money for our family of four to go to Disney for a week in March of 2024, by putting the money we save not dining out as much into a trip fund.

 THE STRATEGIES: HOLDING YOURSELF ACCOUNTABLE

 For inspiration and motivation to achieve your goals, consider creating a financial vision board.
 A vision board is a board that is pinned with images and words that relate to your financial goals.
 It helps give clarity on what you’re working towards achieving.
 For example, if your goal is to pay off a credit card account, post the image of the credit card logo with a giant “x” or PAID across the image.
 If your goal is to save for a down payment on a home, pin a picture of the actual home you hope to buy as a motivator.

 Once you have created your vision board, it is key that you place it in an area that it will be seen.
 The reason vision boards work so well is they eliminate that idea of “out of sight, out of mind”.
 Hang your board up above your desk, stick it to your fridge or place it by your bathroom mirror.
 These are all high traffic areas that will help position your financial goals top of mind.
 If you aren’t the most creative person don’t worry, simply writing out your financial goals and keeping them in a high traffic area will also help reinforce a similar state of mind.

 Strategy #2 – Start a Goal Group or Get a Buddy